Indian Space Research Organisation (ISRO) chief S Somanath

 Previously, ISRO released visuals of the August 23 soft landing of the Chandrayaan-3 lander Vikram on the moon’s surface, clicked by Chandrayaan-2’s Orbiter High-Resolution Camera.

-The rear wheels of the Pragyan rover have fixed with the ISRO logo and the national emblem, showcasing the Lion Capital of Ashoka at Sarnath.
+The rear wheels of the Pragyan rover have fixed with the ISRO symbol and the national emblem, showcasing the Lion Capital of Ashoka at Sarnath.
 As Pragyan moved on the moon’s surface, the rover left behind imprints of the logo.

 Upon landing, the lander and the rover will operate and do their set tasks for one lunar day.
 One day on the Moon is equal to 14 days on Earth.